 Finally, it helps avoid flooding and ground water contamination from invading your home.
 Floods and water damage can be expensive and emotionally devastating.
 Waterproofing is a relatively inexpensive way to give yourself peace of mind.
-As well as to save yourself thousands of dollars in water damage.
+As well as to potentially saving yourself thousands of pounds in water damage.
 However, one part of waterproofing is often overlooked choosing the correct primer for your the waterproofing system used.

 The purpose of a primer is to make sure the substrate is completely sealed.
 A substrate is an underlying layer which supports a primary layer.
 Substrate materials include; cement, wood and metal.
 The primer helps make the usually porous material more stable and able to create a good bond with the waterproofing membrane.

 Using a primer is an important first step when working on any waterproofing project.
 Water damage can be costly.
 Whether it's from a storm, natural disaster, or leaking pipes, water damage is serious.
 Additionally, a leaking roof insurance claim is not always straightforward.
 The best thing to do is to ensure your roof waterproofing is done correctly first time.
 A big part of this is using a waterproofing primer.

 If you have completed a project without using primer, there's a good chance the membrane will not adhere properly to the substrate.
 This means you will need to redo all of the work and purchase new materials.